loicknuchel/angular-starter/README.md

 ## TODO

 - create some directive to create charts with highcharts
-- create some utils for Parse & Firebase
+- create some utils for Firebase
 - live exemple en github pages

 ## Feedback